biolink/biolink-model/docs/index.md

  * [directly interacts with](directly_interacts_with.md) - Holds between molecular entities that physically and directly interact with each other
  * [disease has basis in](disease_has_basis_in.md) - A relation that holds between a disease and an entity where the state of the entity has contribution to the disease.
  * [disrupts](disrupts.md) - describes a relationship where one entity degrades or interferes with the structure, function, or occurrence of another.
+ * [editor](editor.md) - editor of a compiled work such as a book or a periodical (newspaper or an academic journal).
+Note that in the case of publications which have a containing "published in" node property, the editor association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the editorial agent of the encompassing publication (e.g. only from the Book referenced by the 'published_in' property of a book chapter Publication node).
  * [enabled by](enabled_by.md) - holds between a process and a physical entity, where the physical entity executes the process
     * [molecular activity➞enabled by](molecular_activity_enabled_by.md) - The gene product, gene, or complex that catalyzes the reaction
  * [enables](enables.md) - holds between a physical entity and a process, where the physical entity executes the process